Mrs Kathleen Kerrigan

 - Lecturer (Educational Leadership & Policy)

-Kathleen's career journey demonstrates her passion for leading learning.
 Prior to joining the University of Glasgow in January 2018, she worked with the Scottish College for Educational Leadership (SCEL) where she was Development Officer responsible for SCEL’s online learning resource.
 As part of the SCEL team, Kathleen contributed to the development and delivery of leadership learning opportunities for educators across Scotland.

 Kathleen taught in Scottish secondary schools for over twenty years, during this time she held middle leadership posts in Support for Learning and also in Home Economics.
 Her Masters thesis explored pupil perspectives of strategies used to support learning in mainstream schools and her current research interests include middle leadership and professional learning.

-Currently involved in co-supervisor of doctoral theses in the following areas:
+Kathleen is currently co-supervisor of doctoral theses in the following areas:

 - Principalship of high-performing primary and middle schools in southwest China’s urban area.